 We can also take a look at other services that the two companies provide.

 For Neon, it is straightforward.
 They have no service other than their banking services.

 As for Revolut, they have added many services to their offers.

 For instance, with Revolut, you can trade cryptocurrencies directly from the application.
 They do not offer a real wallet, but it could still be useful for some people.
-And they also started offering free stock trading to people from some countries.
+And they also started offering free stock trading to people from some countries (not yet in Switzerland).

 Revolut also supports the concept of vaults.
 You can use vaults to save some of your virtual spare changes.
 I do not think this is very useful.
 But many people seem to like it.

-Another feature that is worth mentioning with Revolut is the use of virtual cards.
-You can create a new credit card directly from the application.
-And then you can use it on a website that you do not trust.
-After you have paid, you can directly delete the card on your Revolut account.
-It is a great way to protect your credit cards.
+Another feature worth mentioning with Revolut is the use of virtual cards.
+You can create a new virtual card directly from the application.
+And then, you can use it on a website you do not trust.
+After you have paid, you can directly delete the card from your Revolut account.
+It is a great way to protect your payment cards.